Electron correlations and superconductivity in La$_3$Ni$_2$O$_7$ under pressure tuning

 In this Letter, we address these important issues by studying the electron correlations in a bilayer two-orbital Hubbard model for La$_3$Ni$_2$O$_7$.
-Importantly, we show that the electron correlations drive the ground state from a low-spin $S=1/2$ configuration to a high-spin $S=3/2$ one.
-In the broad crossover regime of the phase diagram, the system exhibits strong orbital-selective Mott behavior.
-Further increasing the interaction strength stabilizes an orbital-selective Mott phase (OSMP) in which the two $x^2-y^2$ orbitals are Mott localized whereas the $z^2$ orbitals remain itinerant.
-These results allow us to base our understanding on the so-far very rare spectroscopic observations: The recent optical conductivity measurements provided clues to the microscopic physics, giving evidence for strong correlations by estimating that the electrons' kinetic energy is less than $0.1$ of its noninteracting counterpart~\cite{Wen_arXiv_2023} and for two-component contributions to the Drude weight~\cite{Wen_arXiv_2023}.
-Our results on the correlation effect, in turn, allow us to construct an effective multiorbital $t$-$J$ model to describe the superconductivity of the system.
-The electron correlations lead to intraorbital spin-singlet superconducting pairing in which an extended-$s$ and $d_{x^2-y^2}$ pairing channels are in competition.
+Importantly, we anchor our description in terms of the spectroscopically derived experimental evidence for strong correlations~\cite{Wen_arXiv_2023}.
+One of our key findings is to show that the electron correlations drive the ground state from a low-spin $S=1/2$ configuration to a high-spin $S=3/2$ one.
+In the broad crossover regime of the phase diagram, the system exhibits strong orbital selectivity.
+This regime falls in the parameter range pertinent to La$_3$Ni$_2$O$_7$, as highlighted in Fig.~\ref{fig:1}(b).
+We clarify the nature of this crossover regime by showing that further increasing the interaction strength stabilizes an orbital-selective Mott phase (OSMP) in which the two $x^2-y^2$ orbitals are Mott localized whereas the $z^2$ orbitals remain itinerant: Thus, a {\it proximity} to the OSMP underlies the strong orbital selectivity seen in the crossover regime.
+Our results provide the natural understanding of the recent optical conductivity experiments, which provided evidence that the electrons' kinetic energy is less than $0.1$ of its noninteracting counterpart~\cite{Wen_arXiv_2023} and that the Drude peak contains two components~\cite{Wen_arXiv_2023}.
+Our results on the correlation effect, in turn, allow us to advance the low-energy physics that drives the superconductivity.